 One of the things that new PC builders might not take seriously enough is cable management.
-It means that all your cables are in a good order and they are easy to access later if needed.
+It means that all your cables are in good order and they are easy to access later if needed.
 Most cases have space for cables behind the plate the motherboard was screwed in.
 Run all your cables from there, the ones that won’t reach when ran behind the motherboard, try to run from the sides of the case, as long as they won’t interfere with other components or mess up the air flow.
 You can use tape or cable ties, sometimes cable ties are included.

 Cable management is something that affects a few things.
-First of all, it improves the air flow in your computer’s case and if you are adding or removing some components, it’s easy to make the changes when the cables are in a good order and easy to access.
+First of all, it improves the air flow in your computer’s case and if you are adding or removing some components, it’s easy to make the changes when the cables are in good order and easy to access.
 Many cases also have tempered glass side panel nowadays, if you are getting a case with a see-through side, it’s important to make the insides look clean and well managed.

 The design is not important for everybody, but I like to find a case I like visually.
 The case is the skin of your computer and you aren’t going to see anything else on the PC most of the time (unless you have a tempered glass side).
-This is why I pay attention to the color scheme and design of the case.
+This is why I pay attention to the colour scheme and design of the case.
 Some cases come with integrated RGB lights even.
 Finding a case that looks nice and has the needed features is fairly easy because there are so many manufacturers at the moment.
 Although I like to have a visually appealing case, I still focus more on the features of the case.
 For me, the most important thing in the case is the airflow, since good air flow will extend the life of the components and prolong the cleaning interval.